-Every aircraft needs inspections, and each type of aircraft has different inspection requirements.
+Every aircraft needs inspections, and each type of aircraft has different required aircraft inspections.
 When there is no one-size-fits-all approach to inspections, you need a reliable aircraft maintenance technician to keep the requirements, technicalities, and schedules clear.
 The different types of aircraft inspections range from scheduled to unscheduled to inspections for continued airworthiness, and each are required at different times depending on your specific aircraft.

 Annual aircraft inspections, as the name implies, happen once every twelve months.
-An annual inspection is required for all aircraft, whether they are used recreationally, for flight instruction, or for hire.
+This is one of the required aircraft inspections for all aircrafts, whether they are used recreationally, for flight instruction, or for hire.

 Annual aircraft inspections are more in-depth than preflight and 100-hour inspections.
 An annual inspection includes all of the inspections performed in other aircraft inspections such as flight control and avionics checks, testing and inspecting the engine, review of aircraft logbooks, and flight surfaces inspections.